 Subs in Schools

 Getting involved is easy.
-We provide a teachers guide that steps you through the process of establishing and running SUBS in Schools and to assist we can connect you to other teachers involved in the program who will be able to share knowledge, experience and resources.
+We are in the process of developing a Getting Started document that will step you through the process of establishing and running SUBS in Schools.
+Until this is ready, Call REA so we can assist or we connect you to other teachers involved in the program who will be able to share knowledge, experience and resources.

 Schools wanting to undertake the SUBS in Schools program must register online.
 We will then include you in all the appropriate emails, newsletters and communications that will help you get started in SUBS in Schools.